-During the financial year, there were no material contracts entered into by the Company or any of its subsidiaries involving the interests of any Director or a controlling shareholder of the Company, except for those IPTs announced via SGXNet from time to time in compliance with the Listing Manual of the SGX-ST.
+During the financial year, there were no material contracts entered into by the Company or any of its subsidiaries involving the interests of any Director or a controlling shareholder of the Company, except for those IPTs announced via SGXNet from time to time in compliance with the SGX Listing Manual.

-Save as mentioned above, there are no other material contracts entered into by the Company or any of its subsidiaries involving the interest of the Director or controlling shareholder, which are either subsisting at the end of FY2023 or, if not then subsisting, entered into since the end of the previous financial year ended 31 December 2022.
+Save as mentioned above, there are no other material contracts entered into by the Company or any of its subsidiaries involving the interest of the Director or controlling shareholder, which are either subsisting at the end of FY2024 or, if not then subsisting, entered into since the end of the previous financial year ended 31 December 2023.